 I was lucky enough to come to life in the country that invented Fado.
 Now, Fado is a huge cultural footprint, cemented on powerful voices such as Amália Rodrigues or Carlos do Carmo.
-Perhaps that’s why Jeff Magnum‘s breathtaking vocals came down on me so hard: it’s so clear, so majestic, so entrenching, if that makes sense; the lyrics are but a mere bonus on the impact created by the cocktail of voice and instrumentals, and even these fail to fall behind.
+Perhaps that’s why Jeff Magnum‘s breathtaking vocals came down on me so hard: his voice is oh so so clear, so majestic, so entrenching, so well-rounded and taken advantage of in the recordings; the lyrics are but a mere bonus on the impact created by the cocktail of voice and instrumentals, and even these fail to fall behind.

 I was told many many times how much of a masterpiece this album is before listening to it.
 I was also told it’s just another album.
 Expectations were even.